The magic thread lift15/02/21

 Is it really all we imagine it to be?

 A common misconception with thread-lifts is that it requires only a couple threads to completely 'lift' a face.
-I admit that even I hoped this would be the case, but after delving into the science I knew this was unlikely!
-In truth, each drooped cheek/jowl will require multiple threads and 2 or 3 sessions to get a result.
+I admit that even I hoped this would be the case, but after delving into the science behind threads I knew this was unlikely.
+In truth, each drooped cheek/jowl will require multiple cogged threads.
 A thread lift is great for a mild/moderate droop but the number of threads to get that lift will range from 4 to 8 per side.
-I must stress thread lifts are not a substitute for a surgical face lift where excess skin is surgically removed, however it is a fantastic low cost, minimal downtime tweak that results in fresher looking face and skin.
+I must stress thread lifts are not a substitute for a surgical face lift where excess skin is surgically removed, however it is a fantastic low cost, minimal downtime tweak that results in a lifted and younger shaped face with fresher skin.

 How do thread lifts work?

 This depends on the shape of the thread.
 There are several types of threads: monos, smooth, barbed, twist, cogs etc. Each shape has an advantage in a certain area of the face, neck and decollete and are chosen when a certain type of rejuvenation is required.

 Cog threads work by being inserted from the outer aspect of the face and being tunnelled under the skin to where they need to go.
 When the cannula is removed a physical lift is seen, however this can drop a little over the coming weeks (see question on dropped threads below).
-Your body produces it's own scaffold (collagen) around the thread and so smoother lifted facial contours are seen.
+Over time your body produces it's own elastic scaffold (collagen) around the thread and this is what gives your thread lift its longeviity.